FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/upgrade_start_here/Load_the_environment/migrate_2.5_or_2.6_to_3.1.md

     CFTUTIL CFTEXT type=all, fout=cft-extract.conf

-1. Open the extract configuration files, cft-extract.conf, and update the file paths with those of the new Transfer CFT <span class="mc-variable axway_variables.Component_Version variable">3.9</span> installation.
+1. Open the extract configuration files, cft-extract.conf, and update the file paths with those of the new Transfer CFT {{< TransferCFT/componentversion >}} installation.

 <!-- -->

-1. Load the new Transfer CFT <span class="mc-variable axway_variables.Component_Version variable">3.9</span> environment.
+1. Load the new Transfer CFT {{< TransferCFT/componentversion >}} environment.

 <!-- -->

-1. Stop <span class="mc-variable header_footer_variables.hf_long_product_name variable">Transfer CFT</span> if you have not already done so.
+1. Stop {{< TransferCFT/hflongproductname >}} if you have not already done so.
 2. Import your static configuration objects using the cftinit command.
     Enter: